Are you an AWS user looking to implement a more efficient data-tracking solution in your business database? Study Change Data Capture in AWS.

 AWS RDS change data capture

-Only thing is you have to have a Master user privilege to enable the CDC in the database first.
+The only thing is you have to have a Master user privilege to enable the CDC in the database first.

 Hope, we have given enough information in this article on how to implement CDC in AWS.